 Best practice is to allocate 2GB to have enough room for four image profiles and some extra space.
 Each image profile requires approximately 350MB.
 Determine how much space to reserve for the Auto Deploy repository by considering how many image profiles you expect to use.

-Obtain the vCenter Server installation media, which include the Auto Deploy installer, or deploy the vCenter Server Appliance.
+- Obtain the vCenter Server installation media, which include the Auto Deploy installer, or deploy the vCenter Server Appliance.
+Using Auto Deploy with the VMware vCenter Server Appliance.

 - Install the vSphere Auto Deploy server as part of a vCenter Server installation or standalone on a Windows system, or deploy the vCenter Server Appliance to an ESXi system of your choice.